fp7mplane/demo-infra/igreedy/README.md

     `./igreedy -i datasets/measurement/f-ripe -b`

--over the F root server dataset, showing results and ground truth on a map (opening your browser):
+- over the F root server dataset, showing results and ground truth on a map (opening your browser):

     ./igreedy -i datasets/measurement/f-ripe -g ./igreedy -i datasets/ground-truth/f-ripe -b

 - over the EdgeCast dataset, using publicly available information:

     `./igreedy -i datasets/measurement/edgecast-ripe -g datasets/public-available-information/edgecast `

 Run iGreedy on new measurement from RIPE Atlas:

- Note1: RIPE Atlas is instructed to vantage points contained in
+*Note1:* RIPE Atlas is instructed to vantage points contained in
             datasets/ripe-vps

-Note2: You are free to use your favorite sets of vantage points by simply changing
+*Note2:* You are free to use your favorite sets of vantage points by simply changing
        the content of datasets/ripe-vps.
 We provide two example (ripe-vps.rand10 and ripe-vps.suggested200) that are conservative in the number of probes but useful for anecdotal use of:
         - detection (ripe-vps.rand10)
         - enumeration and geolocation (ripe-vps.suggested200)

-Note3: The set of RIPE Atlas vantage points used by default (datasets/ripe-vps) is
+*Note3:* The set of RIPE Atlas vantage points used by default (datasets/ripe-vps) is
        conservative (10 random probes of ripe-vps.rand10) and useful at most for detection (and to avoid burning all your credits with a for loop :)
        The set of ripe-vps.suggested200 is again very conservative and useful for familiarizing with the tool before launching a measurement campaign.

-Note4: The set of measurements is saved in datasets/measurement for further post-processing
+*Note4:* The set of measurements is saved in datasets/measurement for further post-processing

 To run iGreedy on the F root server 192.5.5.241, configure your key (see above) then run: